prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-What this means is that to be eligible to find or join this challenge you must have a segment called "level", with the value "Newbie".
-The eligibility criteria can be more complex than this: we'll go into some more detail on this later.
+What this means is that to be eligible to find or join this challenge you must have a segment called *level*, with the value *Newbie*.
+The eligibility criteria can be more complex than this and we'll go into some more detail on this later.

-Now we have our challenge instance, let's authenticate as challengePlayer1 and find it.
+Now we have our Challenge instance, let's authenticate as *challengePlayer1* and find it.

-Make a FindChallengeRequest specifying an accessType of PUBLIC and our challenge short code:
+Make a [FindChallengeRequest](/API Documentation/Request API/Multiplayer/FindChallengeRequest.md) specifying an *accessType* of *PUBLIC* and our Challenge Short Code of *SC1*:
 ```
 {
 "@class": ".FindChallengeRequest",